Display-Lab/precision-feedback-pipeline/bulk-up/README.md

 #### INPUT_DIR: Path to the directory containing JSON files
 - Required

-#### MAX_REQUESTS: Number of inputs to read and send
+#### START, END: Range of inputs to read and send (after sorting by provider number in filename; some may be missing)
-- default: 10
+- default: 0, 10
-- maximum is the number of input files in the INPUT_DIR
+- maximum (END) is the number of input files in the INPUT_DIR
+- minumum (START) is 0
+- END > START

+#### SAMPLE: Number of randomly sampled inputs from the range [START,END]
+- default: 0 (do not sample, use all in range)
+- maximum: SAMPLE <= END-START
+- if SAMPLE >= END-START all inputs are selected and processed in provider number order

 #### WORKERS: Number of simultaneous threads to use for sending requests
 - default : 1